Inthegamesdk/reactnative/README.md

 ### tvOS

-On your xcode project (ios folder) add the two frameworks included in this example: `Inthegametv.xcframework` and `PusherSwift.xcframework`
+On your xcode project use Swift Package Manager to install SDK using next link - https://github.com/Inthegamesdk/InthegameFramework.git

 Then, copy the following wrapper files to your xcode project:
 ```